samoretc/tournament/Readme.md

 The best way to import the database schema is to first type psql in the terminal for the PostgreSQL interactive terminal.
 Next, run the command \i tournament.sql to import the database and table.
 This command will drop the database if it exists.

-### Running Test
-Run python tournament_test.py to run the tests after importing the database schema.
+You can execute tournament_test.py to run the tests after importing the database schema.
 All tests should pass.